Contacts

 All services are free of charge.

-For specialist sexual assault medical services for people under the age of 14, please contact Masterton Hospital on 06 946 9800 and ask to speak to the Paediatric Registrar.
+For specialist sexual assault medical services for people who are under the age of 14, please contact Masterton Hospital on 06 9469800 and ask to speak with the Paediatric consultant on call.

 Local support services